 Develops an understanding of the administrative support role and the skills necessary to provide organizational and technical support in a contemporary office setting.
 Emphasizes the development of critical-thinking, problem-solving, and job performance skills in a business office environment.

 Lecture 3 hours per week.
-Prerequisite AST 101, ENF 3 or ENG 111 corequisite
+Prerequisite AST 101,ENG 115